Natsiopoulos/MyBlog/content/author/admin/_index.md

 # List qualifications (such as academic degrees)
 [[education.courses]]
-  course = "PhD in Machine Learning and Econometrics in Economics" institution = "University of Thessaly" year = "2019-"
+  course = "PhD in Econometrics and Computational Statistics in Economics" institution = "University of Thessaly" year = "2019-"